-These classes provide an early introduction of the arts to children from low-income families who may not have access to specialized learning opportunities.
-Violin, viola, cello, piano, french horn, trombone, trumpet and clarinet are just a few of the instruments young children will engage with before the classes culminate in a family-friendly concert.
+These classes provide an early introduction to the arts to children from low-income families who may not have access to specialized learning opportunities.
+Violin, viola, cello, piano, french horn, trombone, trumpet, and clarinet are just a few of the instruments young children will engage with before the classes culminate in a family-friendly concert.

 In future months, GHMS will expand the partnership by introducing musical storytelling classes.
-These classes, taught bilingually and using various teaching modalities and culturally responsive approaches, are designed to enrich the social emotional education for children in community-based settings.
+These classes taught bilingually and using various teaching modalities and culturally responsive approaches are designed to enrich the social-emotional education of children in community-based settings.

 “For over 12 decades Greenwich House Music School has been an integral part of educating New Yorkers of all ages with music, dance, and theater programs, and by starting this new partnership, we can look forward to bringing a diverse set of performing arts classes to the children and families of Grand St. Settlement,” said Rachel Black, Director, Greenwich House Music School.

 Grand St. Settlement – Carl Glenn, email@example.com, (646) 830-0796